 About the author

-Billy O'Callaghan is the author of several short story collections: The Things We Lose, the Things We Leave Behind which won the Irish Book Award, and In Exile and In Too Deep.
+Billy O'Callaghan won the Irish Book Award for the title story of his collection The Things We Lose, the Things We Leave Behind and is the author of two other short story collections, In Exile and In Too Deep.
+His debut novel, The Dead House, was an Irish Times bestseller.
 He was a finalist for the 2016 COSTA Short Story Award, the Glimmer Train Prize, the Faulkner Wisdom Prize, and the Seán Ó Faoláin Award and has published his stories widely on both sides of the Atlantic.
-He resides in Douglas, County Cork, Ireland.
+He resides in County Cork, Ireland.

 "A moving work that builds to an elegiac climax and is a welcome voice to the pantheon of new Irish writing."—Edna O'Brien